Pylons/pyramid/docs/narr/resources.rst

    from pyramid.chameleon_zpt import render_template_to_response
    render_template_to_response('templates/some_template.pt')

-"Under the hood", when this API is called, :mod:`pyramid` attempts to make sense out of the string ``templates/some_template.pt`` provided by the developer.
+"Under the hood", when this API is called, :app:`Pyramid` attempts to make sense out of the string ``templates/some_template.pt`` provided by the developer.
 To do so, it first finds the "current" package.
 The "current" package is the Python package in which the ``views.py`` module which contains this code lives.
 This would be the ``myapp`` package, according to our example so far.
-By resolving the current package, :mod:`pyramid` has enough information to locate the actual template file.
+By resolving the current package, :app:`Pyramid` has enough information to locate the actual template file.
 These are the elements it needs:

 - The *package name* (``myapp``)

 - The *resource name* (``templates/some_template.pt``)

-:mod:`pyramid` uses the :term:`pkg_resources` API to resolve the package name and resource name to an absolute (operating-system-specific) file name.
+:app:`Pyramid` uses the :term:`pkg_resources` API to resolve the package name and resource name to an absolute (operating-system-specific) file name.
 It eventually passes this resolved absolute filesystem path to the Chameleon templating engine,